py5coding/py5book/content/importing_py5_code.md

 ```

 Coders using Class Mode would use the optional keyword argument `sketch` to pass
-their `Sketch` instance, like the following:
+their `Sketch` instance, like this:

 ```python
 from py5 import Sketch